- About ECE

 A Letter from the Head

-The School of Electrical and Computer Engineering at Oklahoma State University welcomes all students from Oklahoma and of diverse backgrounds across the world.
+The School of Electrical and Computer Engineering at Oklahoma State University welcomes all students from Oklahoma and from diverse backgrounds across the world.
 We are highly recognized in the nation for our student-centered, laboratory intensive curriculum and a partner of choice for employers seeking well educated, highly motivated, and uniquely creative college graduates dedicated to life-long learning.
-Our faculty is engaged in innovative research to create solutions and knowledge relevant to the technological and scientific challenges of our time.
-We strive for excellence in all that we do with the student at the focal point of our mission.
+Our faculty are engaged in innovative research to create solutions and knowledge relevant to the technological and scientific challenges of our time.
+We strive for excellence in all that we do, with the student at the focal point of our mission.

-The School has over 22 dedicated faculty members from prestigious universities to serve, instruct, and mentor 441 undergraduate and 100 graduate students pursuing B.S., M.S., or Ph.D. degrees in electrical or computer engineering.
-Both the undergraduate electrical engineering and computer engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET, http://www.abet.org/about-abet) to assure students, parents, industry partners, and other stakeholders that our programs are of the highest quality.
+The School has about 20 dedicated faculty members from prestigious universities who serve, instruct, and mentor approximately 440 undergraduate and 65 graduate students pursuing bachelor, master, or doctorate degrees in electrical or computer engineering.
+Both the undergraduate electrical engineering and computer engineering programs are accredited by the ABET ( http://www.abet.org/about-abet) to assure students, parents, industry partners, and other stakeholders that our programs are of the highest quality.

-In addition to the excitement surrounding CEAT’s new building and laboratories, we are equally enthused about adding over six new faculty to the department during the next few years.
-These additional educators will allow us to increase our course offerings, reduce class sizes, and pursue new and exciting research opportunities.
+In addition to the excitement surrounding Endeavor, we are equally enthused about the faculty that we have hired over the past few years and the growth prospect of adding several more during the next few years.
+These additional educators and researchers will allow us to increase our course offerings, reduce class sizes, and pursue new and exciting research opportunities.

-Whether you are the son or daughter of an OSU alumni, a first generation college student, fresh out of high school, or a nontraditional student, we encourage you to apply to one of our programs.
-We are currently located in Engineering South on the Stillwater campus.
-Should you wish to visit or learn more about the OSU’s School of Electrical and Computer Engineering, please contact us at 405-744-5151.
+Whether you are the son or daughter of an OSU alumni, a first generation college student, a recent high school graduate, or a nontraditional student, we encourage you to apply to one of our programs.
+We are currently located in General Academic Building (GAB) on the Stillwater campus.
+Should you wish to visit or learn more about the OSU School of Electrical and Computer Engineering, please contact us at 405-744-5151.

 OSURF Endowed Chair of Engineering and Department Head